idealo/mongodb-slow-operations-profiler/README.md

 ### Example

-For example, the following screenshot shows that only one databases has been **filtered**, defined by its label, server addresses, replica set and database name for a specific time period.
+For example, the following screenshot shows that only one database has been **filtered**, defined in the search form by its label, server addresses, replica set and database name for a specific time period.
-Since the slow operations are **grouped by** their collections, operations, queried and sorted fields, the legend below on the right shows these 4 details grouped together for the time period which is being hovered over by the mouse, here at 00:03 o'clock.
+Since the slow operations are defined in the search form to be **grouped by** their collections, operations, queried and sorted fields, the legend below on the right shows these 4 details grouped together for the time period which is being hovered over by the mouse, here at 00:03 o'clock.
 As the the **resolution** is set to `Minute`, all slow operations occurred during within the minute hovered over by the mouse, here from 00:03 until 00:04 o'clock, are shown on the right-hand side in the legend.

-In this example, during 8 minutes from 23:58 o'clock occurred 5 different slow operation types.
-As the legend is sorted by y-axis, thus duration, the slowest operation type is shown first.
-Instead, you may select "sort legend by:" `count-value` to see in the legend the most profiled slow operation types first.
+In this example, from 23:58 to 00:06 o'clock occurred 5 different slow operation types which are printed in different colors in both the diagram and the legend.
+As the legend is sorted by y-axis, thus execution time in milliseconds, the **slowest** operation type is shown first.
+Instead, you may select "sort legend by:" `count-value` to see in the legend the **most profiled** slow operation types first (which correspond to the biggest circles).

 In this screenshot, the slowest operation type at 00:03 o'clock happened on collection `apiOfferlist` by executing a `query` on both fields `_id.productId` and `_id.siteId`.
 This slow operation type occurred 112 times at this precise minute, its minimum duration was 2 ms, maximum 47 ms, average 10 ms and the sum of all these queries was 1.115 ms.

 Below you see how many documents (min, max, avg, sum, stdDev) were returned by this operation.
-And last but not least you have some metrics about how many index keys were read (`rKeys`), how many documents were read (`rDocs`) and written (`wDocs`) and also that no in-memory sort (`memSort`) had to be done (no sort at all in this case since no `sort`field was defined).
+And last but not least you have some metrics about how many index keys were read (`rKeys`), how many documents were read (`rDocs`) and written (`wDocs`) and also that no in-memory sort (`memSort`) had to be done (no sort at all in this case since no `sort` field was defined).

 The second slowest operation type in this screenshot is a `getmore` operation.
 Since v2.9.0 the application shows also the originating query of the `getmore`operation.
 In this example, the query logically combined both fields `_id.productId`and `parentProductId` by OR and its result was logically combined by AND with the field `_id.siteId`.

+In general, multiple fields belonging to an operator expression are enclosed in square brackets `[]` and the last field is suffixed by `.$operator` e.g. `[a, b.$or]`.
+If the operator applies to only one field, square brackets are omitted, e.g. `a.$gt`.

 The metrics about execution times, returned documents, read and written documents and/or index keys are to read in the same manner as above.